 Surrounded by sand and lagoons in Lençois do Maranhão National Park, an area that stretches 155 thousand hectares on the State of Maranhão in Brazil, lives a small community in an oasis called Queimada dos Britos.

-No one really knows when the community was founded but the legend says that the founder Manuel Brito, left his homeland in the Ceará State due to severe drought and ended up settling down in the oasis named by the locals as “the island”.
-Today his decedents continue to live on the oasis, often intermarrying with each other, turning every habitant into a relative.
+No one knows when the community was founded, but the legend says that the founder Manuel Brito, left his homeland in the Ceará State due to severe drought and ended up settling down in the oasis named by the locals as “the island”.
+Today his decedents continue to live on the oasis, often intermarrying with each other, turning every habitat into a relative.